Louis Bertrand

 Life Locations

-Letter on Apostolic Undertakings
+Letter on Prayer and Apostolic Work

 O holy Louis Bertrand, Apostle of the Americas, who crossed the ocean with only the Gospel and returned bearing thirty thousand souls — intercede for us.
 You who preached in Spanish and were heard in every tongue, teach us to speak the truth of God in ways every heart can receive.
 You who buried the plague dead with your own hands and defended the conquered peoples of the New World, give us courage to stand beside those whom the world has discarded.
 Patron of Colombia, of novices, of all who carry the Gospel into unknown lands — Saint Louis Bertrand, pray for us.
 Amen.